numediart/EEGLearn-Pytorch/README.md

 A [jupyter notebook](EEGLearn_ShortDemo.ipynb) presents a short summary of the codes.

-The early stopping being not implemented in Pytorch, a version of the code with a custome version will be uploaded as soon as possible.
+The early stopping being not implemented in Pytorch, a version of the code with a custom version will be uploaded as soon as possible.

 ## References